vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

 4. **Old project, team** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
       - To choose this option, **EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval)** in order to choose this option.
 Each teammate will have an individual portion of the project they are accountable for, instead of having just one deliverable.
 Teams cannot be more than 5 engineers.

+Proud of
+Check early
+minimum requirements:
+Examples that meet that we are proud of and here is why - testing, code, features (Examples from each track)

 Things that do not count as a portfolio project include: class contractor project, projects with code that is not functional.

 ## Product Submission